oscaem/unity-sofar-xr/README.md

 ## Project Overview

-SOFAR (Space Odyssey For All Realms) is a university project developed over a period of 2 months.
+FAR (Space Odyssey For All Realms) is a university project developed over a period of 2 months.
 It aims to provide an immersive and realistic space travel experience in virtual reality.
 By using the OpenXR kit, SOFAR ensures compatibility across various VR platforms, allowing users to enjoy the simulation on their preferred devices.

-One of the unique aspects of SOFAR is the integration of the user's own furniture.
-By leveraging approximation techniques and procedurally generated environments, SOFAR creates an illusion of traveling through space while using the real-world furniture as reference points.
+One of the unique aspects of FAR is the integration of the user's own furniture.
+By leveraging approximation techniques and procedurally generated environments, FAR creates an illusion of traveling through space while using the real-world furniture as reference points.
 This adds a personal touch and enhances the sense of immersion for the users.

 ## Features